Refex Industries Limited (NSE: REFEX) Q3 2026 Earnings Call dated Jan. 21, 2026

 Operator

 Thank you so much.
-Our next question is coming in from the line of Rahul Bafna who is a student.
+Our next question is coming in from the line of Rahul Bafna, who is a student.
 Please go ahead with your question.
 Mr. Bafna, please unmute your microphone.
 We don’t have a response from Mr. Rahul Bafna’s line.
-We’ll take Ananya Khanna for a follow up question.
-Please go ahead.
-Ms. Kanna.
+We’ll take Ananya Khanna for a follow-up question.
+Please go ahead Ms. Khanna?

 Ananya Khanna

-Yeah.
-So you mentioned that you have a license from a German company to manufacture wind turbines in house.
-Correct.
-So I want to understand any IU seeking to be an.
-I mean you definitely seek to be an OEM for wind turbines.
+Yeah, hi.
+Sir, you mentioned that you have a license from a German company to manufacture wind turbines in-house, correct?
+So I want to understand are any IO seeking to be an — I mean you definitely seek to be an OEM for wind turbines.
 Right?
-But at the moment are any significant functions with respect to the manufacturing process outsourced or is everything done in house end to end?
+But at the moment are any significant functions with respect to the manufacturing process outsourced or is everything done in-house end-to-end?

 Anil Jain